madduck/pytcnz/README.md

 In addition to abstractions, the library provides access to various data sources, and even a remote controller for iSquash.

+Have a look at the [scripts of tctools](https://github.com/madduck/tctools/tree/main/scripts), as well as [tc2web](https://github.com/madduck/tctools/tree/main/tc2web) for inspiration.

 ## Abstractions

 The following abstractions are provided: